Web Design

 1. Early Research & Visual Exploration

-This early stage helped define the retro–futuristic aesthetic, mixing analogue textures with bold, modern type.
+This stage defined the retro‑futuristic aesthetic — mixing analogue textures with bold, modern type.

 2. Story Structure